 The new IBM Cloud Container Service with Trusted Compute uses Intel Xeon processors with Intel® Trusted Execution Technology (Intel® TXT) and Intel® Cloud Integrity Technology (Intel® CIT).
 These features provide a chain of trust rooted in hardware, securing containers from the hardware up.
 Because the server is trusted, each container and subsequent container image created is verified.
 This trust information is auditable with continuous monitoring to address regulatory compliance requirements, such as the General Data Protection Regulation (GDPR), helping to eliminate the loss of control many companies currently face when using containers.

-Raghu Yeluri, Senior Principal Engineer in Intel’s Data Center Group, was on stage with Nataraj Nagaratnam, CTO of IBM Cloud Security, to share details of how Intel TXT and Intel CIT offer transparent visibility of integrity assurance to Kubernetes orchestration, container integrity with Docker* Trust and audit logging, and continuous monitoring that determine any drift from the expected security posture so necessary remediation actions can take place.
+Raghu Yeluri, Senior Principal Engineer in Intel’s Data Center Group, was on stage with Nataraj Nagaratnam, CTO of IBM Cloud Security, to share details of how Intel TXT and Intel CIT offer transparent visibility of integrity assurance to Kubernetes orchestration, container integrity with Docker* Trust, as well as audit logging and continuous monitoring that determine any drift from the expected security posture so necessary remediation actions can take place.